Frequently Asked Questions

 How should I register for the in-person event?

-In-person participants - Students and educators should each register individually using the In-person Conference Registration.
+Students and educators should each register individually using the Conference Registration form.

-Click on the registration link for virtual attendees and fill out the form on the registration page.
-We recommend using a personal email address that you check regularly, since many schools block email from outside sources, and you may not receive the link to your sessions.
+We recommend using a personal email address that you check regularly, since many schools block email from outside sources, and you may not receive important updates and information about the conference.

 I've registered.
 Now what?